 Step 3.
 Press Return.
 Make sure the command is executed.

 Step 4.
-Quit Terminal.
-The System folder will now be visible in the Finder > Go menu.
+To make the System folder visible in the Finder, quit Terminal, and the System folder will then be visible in the Finder's Go menu.

 Then press Return, and it should be back to the original settings.